THOMASELOVE/432-quizzes-2024/quiz1/README.md

 ### Who has provided a response to the Bonus Question?

-As of Saturday 2024-02-24 at 4:16 PM, I had responses on Campuswire from the people in **BOLD** below.
+As of Saturday 2024-02-24 at 4:16 PM, I had responses on Campuswire from the people listed below.

 Student | Student | Student | Student | Student
 :---------------: | :---------------: | :---------------: | :---------------: | :---------------: